 Another option is a pedicab.
 These are cycles with three wheels and a small cab in the back.
 The advantage is that they come with a driver, so you can get around pretty quickly without putting in the effort of biking (or directions) yourself.

 These days, in many major cities, services like Bird Scooter are available.
 These electric scooters are not only fun, but they can make getting around a busy city really easy.
-Unfortunately, at this time, Bird Scooter NYC isn’t legal, though this may change in the future.
+Unfortunately, at this time, Bird Scooter NYC isn’t legal, though this alternative transport means may be coming to the city soon.

 When it comes to getting around New York, Citi Bike really is a great option.
 Not only will the exercise do wonders for your health, but you’ll find yourself in a better mood when you don’t have to sit in traffic.